microsoft/PowerToys/README.md

 ### Quick Accent

- - Added the Ellipses character to all languages.
+ - Added the ellipses character to all languages.
 Thanks [@HydroH](https://github.com/HydroH)!
  - Added an option to try and not activate when playing a game.
 Thanks [@HydroH](https://github.com/HydroH)!
  - Added the E with breve and pilcrow characters to all languages.
 Thanks [@PesBandi](https://github.com/PesBandi)!